ANDREWAHN-UK/MS-one-more-turn/README.md

 I used Opera, Edge, Firefox and Chrome, and tested this, along with general usability, using the dev tools there.

-Dev tools in chrome by right click + inspect + toggle device toolbar + select various devices.
+Dev tools in Chrome by right click + inspect + toggle device toolbar + select various devices.

 In Opera right click + inspect + toggle device toolbar + select various devices.
 I

-In firefox, right click + responsive design mode (ctrl+shift+m) + select various devices.
+In Firefox, right click + responsive design mode (ctrl+shift+m) + select various devices.
 NB that firefox displays this all at the bottom, not the right side like the others.

 In Edge right click + inspect + toggle device emulation + select various devices.